spakcjl/IntroductionToMedicalPhysics/Lecture4_MRIPhysics/slides_spec_v1.md

     ◦ Bar 2 (Spin Up): Height = 500,003.
     ◦ Zoom/Inset: Since the difference is invisible at scale, create a second "Zoomed In" plot focusing purely on the top of the bars to reveal the tiny excess (the "Net Magnetization").

-Based on the video transcript "How MRI Works - Part 1," which focuses exclusively on Nuclear Magnetic Resonance (NMR) physics rather than image reconstruction or tomography, I have adapted the outline to fit the actual source material.

-Here is the **Detailed Outline** aligned with the physics covered in your source.
+Here is the **Detailed Outline** aligned with the physics covered in the source.

 ***